marcushuewitt/ClassNotes/Class06/README.md

 __NOTE__: Notice that dictionary data types are unordered.
 If you print them, the order may not display in the same order in which the items were created, also, the order could change each time it is printed.

+# c06ex04

+Write a python program that creates and saves (to a JSON file) a data structure that consists of a list, within which there is one dictionary, and one list.
+Put in any data within these that you wish.
+Call the file out.JSON.

 #### Shelf files

 With the "shelf" modules, we can save python objects from memory into binary shelf files.